Meet the Board

 Paul Marchant - Executive Director

 Paul joined RSSB in 2014 and was appointed Chief Financial Officer in February 2018.
 Paul works to ensure that RSSB remains financially sustainable and continues to provide value for money to its membership and key stakeholders.
 He is responsible for shaping RSSB’s long-term financial strategy to meet the changing needs of the business and the wider industry.

 Paul gained a BSc in Accounting and Finance from the University of Warwick and qualified as a chartered accountant (ACA) with Clement Keys (now Cooper Parry) in Birmingham.
 He previously worked at the Conservative Party Campaigning Headquarters in Westminster, before joining RSSB.

 Between 1999 and 2004, Steve Murphy was General Manager and then Managing Director of Chiltern Railways, driving Chiltern’s performance to the top of the UK industry for both punctuality and customer satisfaction.

-Steve was seconded to Irish Rail, in 2004, as General Manager implementing a major culture change and investment programme and developing Irish Rail into the fastest growing railway in Europe.
+In 2004, Steve was seconded to Irish Rail as General Manager.
+He implemented a major culture change and investment programme that developed Irish Rail into the fastest growing railway in Europe.

 In 2007, Steve set up LOROL as a brand-new business and was responsible for transforming the Railway and achieving a 40% increase in customer satisfaction, quadrupling of passenger numbers and achieving highest ever right time punctuality in the history of UK Rail.